nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

         * Intuitive and easy for Users to use
         * Less syntax and user input required in comparison to _alternative 2_
     * Cons:
-        * Limits User's freedom in how they want to search
         * Search type for the field may not be how the User wants to search